 He studied composition under Dr. Mark Snyder and guitar under Bruce Middle.
 During the past few years, he performed alongside the White House Band as guitarist with the UMW Jazz Band, and he also performed at the “South of the Border” concert with guest conductor Lucía Zicos in the UMW Guitar Ensemble.
 Cole also performed his original music, as well as guitar and synth on two original compositions by Austin O’Rourke at the Electroacoustic Barn Dance in 2017 and 2018 and at Virginia Tech.

 He also enjoys learning piano, singing (or something like that), and listening to video game music.
-When he’s not working on music, he can be found writing, inhaling coffee, playing Super Smash Bros., and learning to break dance.
+When he’s not working on music, he can be found writing, inhaling coffee, playing Super Smash Bros., watching anime and learning to break dance.